-Our group encourages collaboration with researchers from other institutions and other research groups to broaden the horizon of our research capability.
-Currently we are collaborating with researchers from Samsung Advanced Institute of Technology, Microsoft Research Cambridge, MIT, IBM Research, Bell Labs Murray Hill, HKUST, LG Electronics, NHN, KAIST and ETRI.
+Our group encourages collaboration with researchers from other institutions and research groups to widen the horizon of our research capability.
+We are doing joints work with Samsung Advanced Institute of Technology, MIT, KAIST, Microsoft Research Cambridge, Adobe Research, Hyundai AIRLab, and Naver.

 As the large amount of clinical data have been collected over enormous patients over multiple years, related ML problems have been studied but most works do not achieve required accuracy and scalability.
 Thanks to the recent advances in RNN and scalable computations, we are currently developing a RNN model to forecast the future medication prescription by assessing the entire history of patients.

 Crowdsourcing has become one of the cornerstones of research in the development of human computation based intelligent systems.
 New Internet-based services like ‘Mechanical Turk’ allow workers from around the world to be easily hired and managed for solving various problems.
 Crowdsourcing systems are now in widespread use for large-scale data-processing tasks such as image classification, video annotation, form data entry, optical character recognition, translation, recommendation, and proofreading.
 We are currently developing a general model of such crowdsourcing tasks and devising an efficient algorithm which determines the most likely answers by combining responses of workers.
 Even though these low-paid workers can be unreliable, our algorithm can achieve a nearly optimal results.